 This operating model reminds me of a case study in which it was thought that giving developers access to their customers, even having them sit together, was a great idea.
 Through direct customer interaction the product that was built was heralded as a wonderful success.
 Unfortunately, the customers took it in a direction that they wanted over the direction that aligned with its strategic direction.
 Millions of dollars was wasted.
 The product failed to do what it was intended to do.

-I understand that this is what happened with one of the first eXtreme Programming projects.
-It failed.
 My take-away – don’t mistake the customer as your Product Owner.
 Furthermore, don’t turn Scrum Masters into Delivery Managers.

 Managing through Product Owners